sungsoo-ahn/2025/_posts/2025-11-22-perpetual-text.md

 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: Introduction
-  - name: When do Models stop Generating Tokens?
+  - name: When do Models stop Generating New Tokens?
   - name: Motivating Experiements
     subsections:
     - name: Block-wise Analysis